AEQUITAS-Lab/aequitas-lab.github.io/join/index.md

 {% include section.html %}

-We promote and support diversity, equity, and inclusion in academia.
 We welcome people from all backgrounds to consider joining our lab, especially members of historically marginalized communities.

 Before applying for or inquiring about any of the opportunities listed below, **please thoroughly review the research projects and publications on this website to understand what we are doing.**